koel/koel/docs/plus/sso.md

 ## User Management

 When a user logs in via SSO for the first time, a new user account will be created in Koel with the email address, name, avatar, and the SSO ID obtained from the SSO provider.
-If, however, there's already an existing user with the same email address , Koel will merge the two accounts with a sensible strategy.
+If, however, there's already an existing user with the same email address , Koel will merge the two accounts with a sensible merging strategy.

 SSO users can update their name and avatar, but not their email address.
-Also, a new user created via SSO will not have a password set, and will not be able to log in via the email+password method.
+Furthermore, a new user created via SSO does not have a password set and won't be able to log in via the email+password method.

 <script lang="ts" setup>
 import googleOauth from '../assets/img/plus/google-oauth.webp'